Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/insurgency-source.md

 :::note[Before you start]
 - Open TCP port 27015, UDP port 27015, and UDP port 27016
 - Keep a data folder mounted at /opt/insurgency-source inside the container
-- Anonymous Steam login usually works.
-If the install fails, set STEAM_USERNAME and STEAM_PASSWORD for an account that owns Insurgency.
+- SteamCMD defaults to anonymous login.
+If download fails, set STEAM_USERNAME and STEAM_PASSWORD for an account that owns Insurgency.
 Add STEAM_GUARD_CODE if Steam asks for it
 :::

 ## Ports